Table of Contents

 MRI of the liver

-Excessive iron deposition in the liver can be revealed as increased density of the liver by the MRI.
+Excessive iron deposition in the liver can be revealed as an increased density of the liver by the MRI.
 MRI can be very accurate in determining the concentration of the iron in the liver.

 If a diagnosis of hereditary hemochromatosis is established in a patient, it is important to screen other family members.
 Both symptomatic and asymptomatic patients with hemochromatosis have: